shreya-bhatt27/NeuralAstar-ported/README.md

 To run the experiments first clone the repository and then navigate to the respective directories and run the file named run<exp_name>.py

-For Example to run the Dropout experiment
+Example: To run the Dropout experiment
 ```
 git clone https://github.com/shreya-bhatt27/NeuralAstar-ported.git
 cd /Dropout/NeuralAstar